reach-sh/reach-lang/docs/src/tut/mkt/index.md

 That is the basics of how the `./reach run` command works.

 ### {#tut-mkt-Interaction-basic} Basic Interactive DApp
-In order to make it easy to follow, delete all the codes in the two files.
+In order to make it easy to follow, delete all the code in the two files.

-The codes for this section can be found [here]().
+The code for this section can be found [here]().

 Type the following code in the backend file: